 FDA PRODUCT CLAIMS:

-All product claims (for example, "Lose Weight...") need to have a † after them which references the "These statements have not been evaluated by the FDA..." disclaimer.
+All product claims (for example, "Lose Weight...") need to have this symbol † after them which references the "These statements have not been evaluated by the FDA..." disclaimer.
 This is a requirement by the FDA.

 Products can not be labelled Organic, but they can be called "Natural".